 Regular Status.
-Admission to regular status requires both a) an undergraduate grade point average of 2.7 or higher (4.0=A) or an overall grade point average of 2.5 but with a 3.0 or higher in the last 60 semester hours earned toward the bachelor's degree, and b) fulfillment of entrance exam requirement.
+Admission to regular status requires both an undergraduate grade point average of 2.7 or higher (4.0=A) and fulfillment of entrance exam requirement.

 Provisional Status.
 An applicant who does not meet all the criteria for regular admission status but who demonstrates potential for success in a graduate program may be admitted under provisional status.
 Appropriate graduate credit earned while in this status will apply toward fulfilling degree requirements.
-If the applicant satisfactorily completes the first 12 semester hours with at least a 2.85 cumulative grade point average and receives the recommendation of the Program Director, regular status will be granted; otherwise, the student will be dismissed.
+If the applicant satisfactorily completes the first 12 semester hours with at least a 2.85 cumulative grade point average and receives the recommendation of the Department Head, regular status will be granted; otherwise, the student will be dismissed.